mis94/Java-MP3-player/README.md

 # Java-MP3-player
 An open source project to develop an MP3 player using java programming language with almost all features of popular media players used by users.
-The team implementing this project consists of me and three of my colleagues in faculty: Mohamed Samir, Youssef Khaled(Github: Yousef-Khaled), Osama Fathy(Github: OsamaFathy).
+The team implemented this project consisted of me and three of my colleagues in faculty: Mohamed Samir, Youssef Khaled(Github: Yousef-Khaled), Osama Fathy(Github: OsamaFathy).

 What is used:
 - JavaFX ----> https://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm .... it helped us too much with a set of useful functions